pronoiac/the-manual/the-manual.md

 The line has to come to you and when it does you've got to grab it.
 Mindlessly singing along to the 12" groove track you have is the best way.

-Morrisey has undoubtedly come up with some of the wittiest titles of the decade.
+Morrissey has undoubtedly come up with some of the wittiest titles of the decade.
 "Shakespeare's Sister", "Girlfriend In A Coma" or "William It Was Really Nothing" are classic.
 However, with titles like these he will always be guaranteed a non Top Five placing.